 $$ \begin{align} P(Y|C) & = \frac{P(Y, C)}{P(C)} \\ & = \frac{\sum_X P(X) P(C) P(Y|C, X)}{P(C)} \\ &= \sum_X P(X) P(Y | C, X) \end{align} $$

 This is exactly our target expression.
-This means that in a randomized experiment, you can get the target distribution simply by reading off $P(Y|C)$, the distribution of Y for each treatment.
+This means that in a randomized experiment, the target distribution can be obtained simply by reading off $P(Y|C)$, the distribution of Y for each treatment.

 The beautiful thing about randomized experiments is that this works even if you don't know which covariates go inside $Y = f(\cdot)$.
 Since the assignment is not causally downstream of any covariates that matter, the distribution of those covariates, no matter how many there are or the functional form of $f(\cdot)$, will be the same in all the treatment groups, as long as the sample size is large enough.